Friends of the BPO Young Musician Scholarships

 - Piano accompaniment is required on at least one selection.

 - An audio or video recording (mp3 or mp4) and all sections of the application (A,B,C), including recommendations by your music teacher and school counselor or principal.

 - No student will be granted an audition or interview if the above requirements are not met.

 - Applicants will be notified at home via US Mail as to all commitments, decisions, and final awards.

 - All audio recordings and application forms become the property of the Friends of the BPO and will not be returned.

-- Finalists must supply their own instrument needs for the March 6 audition.
+- Finalists must supply their own instrument needs.